I read a great analogy the other day about how a basket is a great example of leading, alignment and unity. You will need to read on to find out why.

 - Create a giving and learning culture where you work.

 - Model the values and principles of the organization.
-Live them.
-Make sure your actions are in alignment with what you say.

 - Give your team your time and undivided attention.

 - Give your team the ability to make decisions and fail.
-Let them learn and grow from failures and successes.

 - Give them the opportunity to delay immediate short term gratification for long term growth.